 With its focus on early-career investigators, ECR: BCSER complements the Faculty Early Career Development (CAREER) Program's mission and focus.
-However, mid-career faculty and investigators from non-academic organizations are also welcome to apply.
-Individual researchers who have received a doctoral degree in a disciplinary STEM field outside of education and wish to pursue research in STEM education, or who have received a doctoral degree from an education research program and wish to complement their expertise with training in a disciplinary STEM field outside of education may apply for Individual Investigator Development in STEM

-Education Research (IID) awards.
-2Critically, ECR: BCSER: IID awards to early career investigators are intended to recognize beginning STEM education researchers with significant potential and to provide them with research experiences that will develop their competencies and establish their research careers within the scientific community.
+However, ECR: BCSER welcomes proposals also from mid-career faculty and investigators from academic as well as non-academic organizations.
+Individual researchers who have received a doctoral degree in a disciplinary STEM field outside of education and wish to pursue research in STEM education, or who have received a doctoral degree from an education research program and wish to complement their expertise with training in a disciplinary STEM field outside of education may apply for Individual Investigator Development in STEM Education Research (IID) awards.[3]
+ECR: BCSER: IID awards to early career investigators are intended to recognize beginning STEM education research careers with significant potential and to provide them with research experiences that will develop their competencies and establish their research careers within the scientific community.
 Early and mid-career faculty new to STEM education research, particularly underrepresented minority faculty and faculty at minority-serving and two-year institutions, are particularly encouraged to submit IID proposals.

-ECR: BCSER encourages proposals also from other acknowledged experts in the focal capacity areas described above, to organize and offer Institutes in Research Methods (IRM).
-Importantly, the target audiences for the training that IRM awards provide should include the early- and mid-career investigators eligible for IID awards.
+ECR: BCSER encourages proposals also from other acknowledged experts in the research capacity areas described above to organize and offer Institutes in Research Methods (IRM).
+The target audiences for the training that IRM awards provide should include the early- and mid-career investigators eligible for IID awards.